When to do a risk assessment

 - If you’re planning an adventurous activity, check the adventure for girls pages for a list of all the activities that you can do.
 See here for the prohibited activities list.
-Make sure you also read through the Adventurous activity policy and procedures.
+Make sure you also read through the adventurous activity policy and procedure.

 - What form of transport will members be taking to and from the venue?
 Think about the different risks linked to that way of travelling.

 Here are a few things to think about when making sure everyone stays healthy during the activity: